 Typical management and staff jobs in operations and supply chain management do not list data center manager.

-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
 Topic: Careers in Operations and Supply Chain Management

-67. Which of the following is not a characteristic that distinguishes services from goods?
+60. Which of the following is not a characteristic that distinguishes services from goods?